 Be Flexible: It’s good to have a vision of the holiday you want to create, but rigidly sticking to it can make you unhappy.
 Prepare yourself to be open to what happens.
 Serendipity can create new traditions, joyful accidents, and new entertaining holiday stories.
 Remember, eating Chinese takeout instead of cooking a giant turkey could be even more fun!

 Be Calm: you can remain calm during the holiday season by getting enough rest, keeping things simple, delegating, and engaging in deeply relaxing activities like getting a massage or doing yoga.
+Use one of the neck massagers reviewed here and get stressed relief.

 Be Assertive: Be ready to say “no.” It may be tempting to go to eight holiday parties, but will you enjoy the holiday season if you do?